MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/azure-key-vault.md

-Security considerations
+## Security considerations

-Please keep the following in mind when you use the App Key Vault feature.
+Keep the following information in mind when you use the App Key Vault feature.

-Use NonDebuggable
+### Use NonDebuggable

-As always when your code works with secrets, whether from a key vault or from Isolated Storage, remember to mark the functions as NonDebuggable.
+As always when your code works with secrets, whether from a key vault or from Isolated Storage, remember to mark the methods as NonDebuggable.
 This prevents other partners from debugging into your code and seeing the secrets.

-Don't pass the App Key Vault Secret Provider to untrusted code
+### Don't pass the App Key Vault Secret Provider to untrusted code

 Once the App Key Vault Secret Provider codeunit has been initialized, it can be used to get secrets.
 If you pass the codeunit to another function, then that function can also use it.
 If you pass the codeunit to a function in another extension, then the other extension can also use the secret provider to get secrets.
 This may not be what you want, so be careful with who you pass the secret provider to.

-Run with publisher validation
+### Run with publisher validation

 In the on-premises steps above, you configured the NST to run with publisher validation disabled.
 You should only do this if you trust all extensions that get installed to not do malicious things like read secrets they are not supposed to.
 If you don't trust all extensions that might get installed, you should enable publisher validation.
 This is how the Business Central SaaS service is configured.

 When publisher validation is enabled, and an extension tries to initialize the App Key Vault Secret Provider codeunit, the following check will be performed:

-Extension.KeyVaultUrls.AadTenantId == Extension.PublisherAadTenantId
+`Extension.KeyVaultUrls.AadTenantId == Extension.PublisherAadTenantId`

 Only if this check is satisfied will the initialization succeed.

-How does the NST know an extension publisher's AAD tenant ID?
+So how does the NST know an extension publisher's AAD tenant ID?
 The value can be specified when publishing an extension, like this:

 Publish-NavApp … -PublisherAzureActiveDirectoryTenantId <guid>